-- Procuring of goods and services to a maximum of R2 000 (VAT included) may be made by means of petty cash purchases in cases where it is not possible or economically viable to procure goods and services through written quotation or competitive bidding processes, on condition that: - 14.1.1 The value of petty cash purchases per sub-Department shall be limited up to the value of R 20 000.00 per month. - 14.1.2 In the event that petty cash procurement is envisaged to exceed the monthly threshold, the Head of Department must obtain prior approval from the Chief Financial Officer. - 14.1.3 a monthly reconciliation report shall be submitted by each HOD to the CFO indicating and including: - 14.1.3.1 the total number and amount of petty cash purchases for that month;
+- 14.1 Procuring of goods and services to a maximum of R2 000 (VAT included) may be made by means of petty cash purchases in cases where it is not possible or economically viable to procure goods and services through written quotation or competitive bidding processes, on condition that: - 14.1.1 The value of petty cash purchases per sub-Department shall be limited up to the value of R 20 000.00 per month. - 14.1.2 In the event that petty cash procurement is envisaged to exceed the monthly threshold, the Head of Department must obtain prior approval from the Chief Financial Officer. - 14.1.3 a monthly reconciliation report shall be submitted by each HOD to the CFO indicating and including: - 14.1.3.1 the total number and amount of petty cash purchases for that month; - 14.1.3.2 receipts and appropriate documents for each purchase;